 Whether you’re a farmer in Western Kansas, a factory worked in Wichita or a creditor attempting to collect a debt, Hinkle’s bankruptcy team has the knowledge and expertise to assist all your needs.
 No other firm in Wichita has the breadth of knowledge and experience to offer its clients.

-We understand that bankruptcy filing can be a tough decision.
-But choosing a bankruptcy attorney can be tough, too.
+We understand that bankruptcy filing can be a tough decision, but choosing the right attorney can be tough, too.
 Our team has been providing trusted legal counsel to Kansas for more than 25 years with some members having more than 30 years of experience.